AxisStudios/db-record/README.md

 See [Basic Usage](https://getcomposer.org/doc/01-basic-usage.md) for more info.

+## Database requirements

+This library can operate any database, with the only condition that each table **MUST** have a primary key composed by a single auto-increment column.
+By default, the primary key is called `ID`, but you can change it in the constructor.

 ## Basic examples: save(), fetch() and delete()

 We use the `save()`, `fetch()` and `delete()` methods to save, retrieve and delete records respectively.
 The `save()` method can insert or update a record, depending on whether the `id` parameter is passed to the constructor.